microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Update-MgBetaDirectorySubscription.md

     - `[ServicePlanName <String>]`: The name of the service plan.
   - `[SkuId <String>]`: The object ID of the SKU associated with this subscription.
   - `[SkuPartNumber <String>]`: The SKU associated with this subscription.
   - `[Status <String>]`: The status of this subscription.
-Possible values are: Enabled, Expired, Suspended, Warning, LockedOut.
+Possible values are: Enabled, Deleted, Suspended, Warning, LockedOut.
   - `[TotalLicenses <Int32?>]`: The number of seats included in this subscription.

 `INPUTOBJECT <IIdentityDirectoryManagementIdentity>`: Identity Parameter